Guyou hemisphere-in-a-square projection

 The Guyou hemisphere-in-a-square projection is a conformal map projection for the hemisphere.
 It is an oblique aspect of the Peirce quincuncial projection.

 History

 The projection was developed by Émile Guyou of France in 1887.

 Formal description

 The projection can be computed as an oblique aspect of the Peirce quincuncial projection by rotating the axis 45 degrees.
 It can also be computed by rotating the coordinates −45 degrees before computing the stereographic projection; this projection is then remapped into a square whose coordinates are then rotated 45 degrees.

-The projection is conformal except for the four corners of each hemisphere’s square.
+The projection is conformal except for the four corners of each hemisphere's square.
 Like other conformal polygonal projections, the Guyou is a Schwarz–Christoffel mapping.

 Properties

-Its properties are very similar to those of the Peirce quincuncial:
+Its properties are very similar to those of the Peirce quincuncial projection: